Bicycle Diaries

-Bicycle Diaries is a 2009 book written by Scottish-American musician and songwriter David Byrne.
+Bicycle Diaries is a 2009 book written by American musician David Byrne.
 Byrne is known for his activism in support of increased cycling and for having used a bike as his main means of transport throughout his life, especially cycling around New York.
 The book describes Byrne's life and travels through the view of his cycling in cities such as New York, Berlin, Istanbul, Buenos Aires, Manila, Sydney and London.

-Reception
+Critical reception

 One reviewer for The Guardian described the book as "This is an engaging book: part diary, part manifesto."